bright/new-www/_posts/2019-05-06-image-classification-tensorflowlite-android.md

 ```

 Finally, we can pass _byteBuffer_ to the model.
-The interpreter expects for second argument container for results and it is _array_ of _float arrays_ (_array_ for each image and each one will contain _float array_ of probabilities).
+The interpreter expects for the second argument container for results and it is _array_ of _float arrays_ (_array_ for each image and each one will contain _float array_ of probabilities).

 ```kotlin
 	val results = Array(BATCH_SIZE) { FloatArray(labels.size) }